 This miso ramen recipe uses simple chicken stock flavored with lots of other ingredients to make it so much easier to make at home.
 The cooking time for this recipe is under 30 minutes.
 It's so easy to make.

-Let’s talk about how we make miso ramen, shall we?
+Let's talk about how to make miso ramen, shall we?

 Miso Ramen Ingredients